vitvly/luaclj/README.md

 # luaclj

 This is a Lua-to-Clojure parser.
 It takes Lua source code string as an input and produces eval'able Clojure code.
 This is a work-in-progress, and some language features are not supported currently (and maybe never will).
+Targeted Lua version is 5.3.

 # Why?
 This library can be used when you need to express certain logic in a very simple imperative language.
 These bits of logic can be then externalised into files or directly used inside a Clojure program via a macro.